(A District of Columbia Non-Profit Corporation)

 Section 4.7 Vacancies

-In the event of a vacancy within the Board of Directors other than that of the President, the Board shall fill the vacancy by appointment until the next scheduled election, at which time the vacancy will be filled as provided in the policies and procedures.
+In the event of a vacancy within the Board of Directors other than that of the President and Immediate Past President, the Board shall fill the vacancy by appointment until the next scheduled election, at which time the vacancy will be filled as provided in the policies and procedures.

 Section 4.8 Resignation